You want smart political talk without the meltdowns?

 That's it.

-You know, So one day he's listening to the show.
+You know, so one day he's listening to the show.

-He texts me and he goes, Do I really sound like that?
+He texts me and he goes, do I really sound like that?

-That's exactly how you sound.
+And I go, yep, that's exactly how you sound.

 So what's on your mind today?

-The reason I'm calling.
+I'm calling.

-Well people don't seem to think about is anything that gets delivered, either by truck, cargo ship, or a train.
+What people don't seem to think about is anything that gets delivered, either by truck, cargo ship, or a train.

-All three of those operate on diesel, and a lot of it.
+All three of those operate on diesel and a lot of it.

 So with diesel fuel being six, seven, eight dollars a gallon, we're going to keep hanging through the roof for everything we want.

-Uh let me tell you, I say this every day.
+Let me tell you, I say this every day.

-Every single store you go to, many of you will go to stores this weekend.
+Many of you will go to stores this weekend.

-Maybe you go to the grocery store, maybe you go to Target, maybe go to Walmart, wherever you go, maybe you go to Lowe's or Home Depot.
+Wherever you go, maybe you go to Lowe's or Home Depot.

 I don't know where you're going.